Author Instructions

 Family Medicine Focus

 "Family Medicine Focus" is a new, one-page article in an infographic format.
-Family Medicine Focus will feature topics relevant to work life including faculty development topics.
-These easy-to-read infographics will provide up to date, evidence-based information for new and experienced faculty.
+Family Medicine Focus features topics relevant to work life including faculty development topics.
+These easy-to-read infographics provide up-to-date, evidence-based information for new and experienced faculty.
 The goal of a Family Medicine Focus article is to share high-yield information for current and aspiring faculty in an informative, innovative, and engaging way.
 Due to limited space for text, narrow topics and succinct writing is recommended.
 Submissions are welcome and must conform to the following guidelines:

 Family Medicine Focus submissions that conform to the above guidelines may be submitted via the journal's submission system, choosing the "Family Medicine Focus" manuscript type option in submission step 1.